To the Shores of Tripoli: Production

 George Raft was meant to star but could not get released from Warner Bros.
 John Payne was going to star in Song of the Islands but was assigned to this movie instead; Victor Mature replaced Payne on Song of the Islands.

 The original planned ending was a simple romantic coupling with Maureen O'Hara's Navy nurse, but after Pearl Harbor, it switched to John Payne signing up for war.

-Portions of the film were shot at the Marine Corps Recruit Depot San Diego.
+Portions of the film were shot at Marine Corps Recruit Depot San Diego.

 Reception

 Contemporary reviews were generally positive.
 Bosley Crowther of The New York Times expressed disappointment in the film, calling it "a compound of familiar cliches ...
 If this film is a fair estimation of Marine discipline and tradition, then wire Congress.
 For, with typical cinematic license, it assumes that one arrogant kid, protected by a sergeant's strange sentiment, could violate every rule in the book.
 Further, it does not lay emphasis upon a genuine esprit de corps.
 Contrary to military nature, the Marines fall in around a self-willed lad."
 Variety, however, wrote that the film "has landed well up to the front of the series of army, navy and air corps features which are doing good business, helped no little by current events ...
 Payne and Scott make an entertaining pair of fighters."
 Harrison's Reports called it "A fine picture ...
 The direction and acting are of high standard."
 Film Daily wrote: "No finer masterpiece of raw, red-blooded, thumping action has come out of Hollywood's studios."
 John Mosher of The New Yorker found that the target practice scenes had "a quiet charm" and wrote that "No one could look more military than Randolph Scott."

 The Marines credit the movie as the biggest single recruitment aid in 1942.
 In 1940, before Pearl Harbor, there were only 19,400 Marines; when World War II ended there were 485,052 Marines and this number was subsequently reduced to 77,000 as the United States de-mobilized.

 Though a critical and financial success, author Leon Uris ridicules the film in his reaction of Marines who see it in Battle Cry.